ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 ### Example of a workflow

-Now, we will write a simple workflow that runs pytest.
+Now, we will write a simple workflow that runs pre-commit hooks and pytest.
 Since you're using Git Flow, this workflow triggers on pull requests to `develop` (when merging feature branches) and to `main` (when merging develop at milestones).
+The pre-commit job runs first, and pytest only runs if pre-commit passes.

 ```yaml
 name: Python CI